Mtemi/Bybit-Trading-Bot-Integrated-with-TradingView-Webhook-Alerts/README.md

 For closing a position the bot provides an option to either exit a certain amount of contracts to take partial profits or the close whole position.

-In terms of giving these commands/variables that decide what action to take,the botgoes into two routes.
+In terms of giving these commands/variables that decide what action to take,the bot goes into two routes.

-1. Trading Variables are added inside the webhook as a message that is sent from TradingView.
-JSON message.
+1. Trading Variables are added inside the webhook as a message that is sent from TradingView as a JSON message.

 2. As a trader, you addd the variables to the end of the URL that points to our script and use that as the URL for the webhook to be sent to.